iExecBlockchainComputing/dataprotector-sharing-sandbox/README.md

 You may also find this project on [Codesandbox](https://codesandbox.io/p/github/iExecBlockchainComputing/dataprotector-sharing-sandbox/main)

-Make sure to use the last [package version](https://www.npmjs.com/package/@iexec/dataprotector).
+Make sure to use the [latest dataprotector version](https://www.npmjs.com/package/@iexec/dataprotector).

 ## Installation